ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Optional
 {: .label .label-blue }

-Defines the minimum number of characters required in the input field before triggering an Autosuggest API call.
+Defines the minimum number of characters required in the input field before triggering a new Autosuggest SDK API call.
 This prevents suggestions from being fetched too early and helps improve overall performance.

-**Note:** The Autosuggest API will only be called when the input length is greater than or equal to the specified `minChars` value.
+**Note:** The new Autosuggest SDK API will only be called when the input length is greater than or equal to the specified `minChars` value.

 ```js
 inputBoxConfigs: {